Misery Signals

-Misery Signals is an American-Canadian metalcore band formed in Wisconsin in 2002.
+Misery Signals was an American-Canadian metalcore band formed in Wisconsin in 2002.

 History

 Formation (2002–2003)

 Misery Signals was formed after the disbanding of several bands, including 7 Angels 7 Plagues, Hamartia, and Compromise.
 Having played briefly with 7 Angels 7 Plagues, former Compromise vocalist, Jesse Zaraska, was approached by Ryan Morgan and Kyle Johnson for a new project which would become Misery Signals.
 Jeff Aust from Hamartia joined on as second guitar and Ryan Morgan's brother Branden joined as the band's drummer.
 Aust soon left the band and has since gone on to join With Honor.
 He was replaced by Stu Ross, a friend of Jesse Zaraska's from St. Albert, Alberta.

 In 2003 the band released its eponymous debut EP.
 The EP was dedicated to the memory of Jordan Wodehouse and Daniel Langlois, who were killed by a drunk driver on Interstate 20 near Heflin, Alabama while on tour with their band Compromise in support of 7 Angels 7 Plagues.